One Identity Active Roles logo

 For how long have I used the solution?

-I have been using One Identity Active Roles for three years.
+I have been using One Identity Active Roles for two years.

 What do I think about the stability of the solution?